 Nitrox Membrane System

 By contrast, a membrane system produces Nitrox in a continuous flow.
-Instead of preparing each tank individually, the system enriches air automatically as it runs, allowing multiple cylinders to be filled back-to-back with the same speed as regular air fills.
+Instead of preparing each tank individually, the system enriches air automatically as it runs, allowing multiple cylinders to be filled back-to-back at the same speed as regular air fills.

 For busy dive centers or a liveaboard, this difference is huge.
 A continuous supply means divers are not left waiting between dives, staff spend less time tied up at the blending bench, and the operation runs with a smoother rhythm.